 This is the first in a series of Historic Context Historic Resource Management Planning Documents to be published by the Office of New Jersey Heritage (ONJH) during the next few years.
-Historic Contexts are valuable planning tools for State, county, and municipal governments, professional, and avocational archeologists, and others involved in historic preservation.
-They provide a systematic framework for identifying, evaluating, registering, and treating historic resources.
-Historic Context studies use historical, architectural, archeological, engineering, and cultural information.
-This information is then organized into cultural themes, regions, and time periods.
+Historic Context are valuable planning tools for state, county and municipal governments; professional and avocational archaeologists; and others involved in historic preservation.
+They provide a systematic framework for identifying, evaluating, registering and treating historic resources.
+Historic Context studies use historical, architectural, archaeological, engineering and cultural information.
+This information is then organized into cultural themes, regions and time periods.
 These studies reveal significant broad patterns of development that permit identification and evaluation of relationships between individual properties and similar resources.
 Analysis of such relationships enables managers to establish goals and priorities for the identification, evaluation, registration, and treatment of New Jersey's historic properties.

 Historic Contexts serve many purposes.
-Cultural resource managers, for example, can use propertyspecific Historic Context information to develop consistent, coherent approaches to manage individual properties or groups of resources.
+Cultural resource managers, for example, can use property-specific Historic Context information to develop consistent, coherent approaches to manage individual properties or groups of resources.
 Historic Context theme chapters can be used in survey and planning reports and in State and National Registers of Historic Places significance statements.
-Both management agencies and funding applicants can utilize Historic Context goals and priorities in project selection and funding.
+Both management agendas and funding applicants can utilize Historic Context goals and priorities in project selection and funding.